-Aquafaba is the new trend in Vegan baking and Egg Free baking.
-It’s easy, healthy, and versatile!
+Aquafaba is the new trend in vegan baking and egg free baking.
+Learn how to make Aquafaba – it’s easy, healthy, and versatile!
 You can whip it up to use in place of egg whites, or just use the juice (Chickpea brine) for whole egg baking.
-Learn how to make Aquafaba with just a can of chickpeas in this video tutorial.
+In the video tutorial, you will learn how to make Aquafaba using a single can of chickpeas.

-All you need a can of chickpeas, a stand mixer or hand mixer, and patience.
+To make it, all you need are a can of chickpeas, a stand mixer or hand mixer, and patience.
 Haha!
-Actually, Making Aquafaba whipped “egg whites” only takes like 10 minutes.
-Then you get this nice fluffy peaks!
+Actually, making it only takes like 10 minutes.
+Then you get these nice fluffy peaks!
 YAY!

 - About the same consistency as egg whites.
-When using aquafaba from a can of beans (which I did) and it seems very watery, you can reduce it on the stove by 25% or 33% to get a slightly thicker consistency.
+If you are making it from a can of garbanzo beans (like I did) and it seems very watery, you can reduce the liquid on the stove by 25% or 33% to get a slightly thicker consistency.

 - The thicker the “goop” the better it is to whip!
 But you don’t want it like a gelatin or too solid.

-- You can freeze aquafaba or store in fridge.
-Just like egg whites (not fluffed yet).
+- You can freeze aquafaba, or store in a fridge, just like egg whites (not fluffed yet).
 Keep in fridge for a few days only.
-Freeze in ice trays if wanting to keep awhile.
+Freeze in ice trays if wanting to keep a while.

 - If adding to more oil or fats, it’s best to add a buffer that’s not a lemon juice.
 Cream of tartar is a great addition.

 Friends, you can make macaroons, cakes, meringue, and more!
 But warning, NOT ALL EGG WHITE recipes work with this substitute .
 It’s definitely trial and error.
 It just takes some tweaking.
-So far I’ve used Aquafaba in Coconut Macaroons (which I will post later this week), cookies (with just the juice), and quick bread.
+So far I’ve used it in coconut macaroons, cookies (with just the juice), and quick bread.
 They’ve tasted great.
 The consistency is not as fluffy as using egg or egg white, but it definitely binds well.
 If you have tried aquafaba, let me know!
 Would love more recipes.